-- the init tab for the initialization code block - the func tab for the Lua functions - the loop tab for the main code block - the outp tab for debugging outputs via \$print() - the notes tab for your code snippets or other notes (like a clipboard) - the help tab with information to the available functions
+- the init tab for the initialization code block (see "Initialization, Loops, and Events") - the func tab for the Lua functions (see "Initialization, Loops, and Events") - the loop tab for the main code block (see "Initialization, Loops, and Events") - the outp tab for debugging outputs via \$print() - the notes tab for your code snippets or other notes (like a clipboard) - the help tab with information to the available commands (see "Techage Commands")

 The controller needs power to work.
-A battery pack has to be placed nearby.
+A battery pack has to be placed neadby.